Skip to main content

 What is governed

-The SDK governs supported provider SDKs in-process:
+The SDK governs supported direct provider SDKs and the major agent frameworks in-process:

 Steady-state cost